saphirevt/EMF-Compat-EmoteCraft-Forge/README.md

 ## Notes
 * _Custom player models with many boxes on a limb may not bend properly.
 I added a check to the code that if an element has more than 3 boxes, that limb will not bend._
 * _Also, the elements of your custom model that will be bent must have a box UV map, because when an element with a per‑face UV map is bent, the textures will be displayed incorrectly._
-* _This mod most likely won’t receive updates, as I ported it for my own modpack to play with friends (at most, I might fix the texture issues on the armor layer when it bends)._
+* _This mod most likely won’t receive updates, as I ported it for my own modpack to play with friends._

 ## Credits
 * The original mod was created by [joaosant05](https://github.com/joaosant05/emf-compat-emotecraft)